scorpiodiagrams/scorpio_dev/wiki/musings.md

 The reason to break with the standards is try out new things.
 I want to try new ideas.
 I don't want to additionally recreate the full LaTeX stack, or the full Obsidian experience.
 It's too much work as a solo developer to carefully match every quirk and detail in new software.
 Instead I implement the pieces I see as essential.

 With open source code, I could fork and reuse.
 But I don't want to fork and adapt the existing libraries either.
 KaTeX is built around the HTML DOM.
 I have chosen instead to be built around the HTML Canvas.
 Typst is in rust.
-I don't want ot be in rust.
+I don't want to be in rust.
 I want to be in JavaScript where I can develop faster.

 > [!info]- Lifecycle of Re-Implementations